javbotero/Summer-in-Sitka/_includes/alumni.md

 #### Alumni

-Contact info for our alumni is below in case you would like to contact them to ask about their experiences.
+Contact info for Sitka Winter Fellows alumni is below in case you would like to contact them to ask about their experiences.

 **Zeke Blackwell**
 Sitka Fine Arts Camp 2014-'15